red-collar-official/flutter_kore/docs/connectors.md

 # Connectors

-Connectors are objects that describe dependency for mvvm instance
+Connectors are objects that describe dependency for mvvm instance.

 We can specify a type of instance we want to depend on.

-We can also specify if we want to get unique instance or shared instance

-We also can define count of objects that we want to connect
+We also can define count of objects that we want to connect.

-We also can specify scope of object
+We also can specify scope of object.
+If you want unique copy of object use <b>BaseScopes.unique</b> scope.
+By default <b>BaseScopes.weak</b> is used.

-If you mark connector as lazy instance will be connected when addressed first time with <b>getLazyLocalInstance</b> and <b>getAsyncLazyLocalInstance</b>
+If you mark connector as lazy - instance will be connected when addressed first time with <b>getLazyLocalInstance</b> and <b>getAsyncLazyLocalInstance</b>.

-We can also specify if we want to connect object without dependencies - in this case connected object won't be listening <b>EventBus</b> events and objects that this instance depends on also won't be connected
+We can also specify if we want to connect object without dependencies - in this case connected object won't be listening <b>EventBus</b> events and objects that this instance depends on also won't be connected.
-It is useful if you just want to use some method of small instance
+It is useful if you just want to use some method of small instance.

 Examples would be: